ssmirr/appdev-chapters/hashes.md

 ## keys can be anything

-The keys can be any class — `String`, `Integer`, whatever — but we almost always use `Symbol`s as keys to our `Hash`es.
-(I like using symbols as the keys simply because since values are usually strings, syntax highlighting makes keys stand out from values.)
+The keys in a `Hash` can be any class — `String`, `Integer`, whatever — but we almost always use `Symbol`s as keys to our `Hash`es.
+(I like using symbols as the keys simply because since the values are usually strings, syntax highlighting makes keys stand out from values in our code.)

 ## The bottom line